cloudflare/cloudflare-docs/products/logs/src/content/reference/logpush-api-configuration/custom-fields.md

 Perform the following steps to create the rule:

-1. Use the [List existing rulesets](https://developers.cloudflare.com/ruleset-engine/rulesets-api/view#list-existing-rulesets) operation to check if there is already a ruleset for the `log_custom_fields` phase at the zone level:
+1. Use the [List existing rulesets](https://developers.cloudflare.com/ruleset-engine/rulesets-api/view#list-existing-rulesets) operation to check if there is already a ruleset for the `log_custom_fields` phase at the zone level (you can only have one zone ruleset per phase):

     ```bash
     curl -X GET \